 When comparing the return on equity between Goldman Sachs vs. JP Morgan, both banks had impressive numbers.
-In 2015, Goldman Sachs posted a 10.47% return on equity while JP Morgan came in just behind them at 9.82% during the same period.
+In 2018, Goldman Sachs posted a 13.3% return on equity while JP Morgan came in just behind them at 13.0% during the same year.

-Though Goldman Sachs vs. JP Morgan definitely offer different financial services, both seem to be financially sound.
+Though Goldman Sachs an JP Morgan offer different financial services, both seem to be financially sound.
 This shows that both Wall Street and Main Street are currently booming as the economy continues to gain resiliency and strength.

-If you are interested in large-scale investments but still want your personal banking needs to be met by the same bank, then JP Morgan is probably your best option.
-However, if you prefer to separate your large-scale investments from your day-to-day finances, then Morgan Stanley or Goldman Sachs offers purely investment banking services.
+If you are interested in large-scale investments but still want your personal banking needs to be met by the same bank, then thinking about JP Morgan is probably your best option for branch banking.

 AdvisoryHQ (AHQ) Disclaimer: